drshahizan/special-topic-data-engineering/project/proposal/Rivertion/Proposal_Rivertion.md

 ## 📜 Executive Summary

 Playgrounds are an essential part of any community, providing children with an outlet for physical activity, socialization, and play.
 As such, it is crucial to ensure that these playgrounds are safe and in good condition.
 This project aims to develop a predictive maintenance system for playground equipment inspection and maintenance.
-By leveraging data collected from playground sensors, the system will be able to identify potential maintenance issues and predict when maintenance will be required, allowing for more efficient and effective playground upkeep.
+By leveraging data collected from playground surveillance footage, the system will be able to identify potential maintenance issues and predict when maintenance will be required, allowing for more efficient and effective playground upkeep.

 ## 📝 Background: